Hrushikesh1430/ExpenseTracker/README.md

 ## About The App
 Expense Tracker is an easy way to track your expenses for a month.
-You can add your expense and can view the expneses displayed in a chart according to the months and filter.
+You can add your expense and can view the expneses displayed in a chart according to the months and filtered year

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/61748949/201513292-37c8d18a-37f1-4ae5-b253-4531b9b70c64.png)